getsentry/craft/README.md

 ### AWS Lambda Layer (`aws-lambda-layer`)

-The target will create a new public lambda layer in each available region with the extracted artifact from the artifact provider.
+The target will create a new public lambda layer in each available region with the extracted artifact from the artifact provider, and update the Sentry release registry with the new layer versions afterwards.

 **Environment**